Skip to main content

 She was selected for a post-doctoral residency at the Orlando VA Medical Center in Hospital Based Primary Care Optometry and Ocular Disease.
 She received specialized training in traumatic brain injuries, low vision rehabilitation, and specialty contact lenses.
 Dr. Panagos is proficient in the medical managment of glaucoma, diabetic retinopathy, and macular degeneration.
 She has a passion for scleral contact lenses and ortho-keratology.

-Dr. Panagos is a Fellow of the American Academy of Optometry.
+Dr. Panagos is an Adjunct Professor for optometry students at Nova Southeastern University, Massachusettes College of Pharmacy and Health Scienes, and Salus University.
+She is a Fellow of the American Academy of Optometry.
 She is member of the National Keratoconus Foundation and International Keratoconus Academy.
-She is a member of the American Optometric Association, Florida Optometric Association, and serves on the board of the Palm Beach County Optometric Association.
+She is a member of the American Optometric Association, Florida Optometric Association, and currently serves on the board of the Palm Beach County Optometric Association.
 She enjoys cooking, playing tennis, and cheering on the Seminoles!

 John H. Bascome, OD